-In December 2007, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards No. 160, Non-controlling Interests in Consolidated Financial Statements - an amendment of Accounting Research Bulletin No. 51 ("SFAS No. 160").
-SFAS No. 160 requires all entities to report non-controlling interests in subsidiaries (formerly known as minority interests) as a separate component of equity in the consolidated statement of financial position, to clearly identify consolidated net income attributable to the Parent Company and to the non-controlling interest on the face of the consolidated statement of income, and to provide sufficient disclosure that clearly identifies and distinguishes between the interest of the parent and the interests of non-controlling owners.
-SFAS No. 160 also establishes accounting and reporting standards for changes in a parent's ownership interest and the valuation of retained non-controlling equity investments when a subsidiary is deconsolidated.
+In December 2007, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards No. 160, Non-controlling Interests in Consolidated Financial Statements - an amendment of Accounting Research Bulletin No. 51 ("SFAS No. 160") (codified within ASC 810, Consolidation).
+This Statement provides new standards to govern the accounting and reporting for non-controlling (formerly known as minority) interests in partially owned consolidated subsidiaries and for the loss of control of subsidiaries.
+The Statement establishes that a non-controlling interest in a subsidiary is an ownership interest in the consolidated entity that should be reported as equity in the consolidated financial statements.
 SFAS No. 160 was effective as of January 1, 2009.
-As a result of the adoption of this Statement, the Group prospectively attributed the non-controlling interest its share of losses of \$77,270 which resulted in a deficit non-controlling interest balance.
+As a result of the adoption of this Statement, the Group prospectively attributed the non-controlling interest its share of losses of \$96,020 which resulted in a deficit non-controlling interest balance.
 The presentation and disclosure requirements of SFAS No. 160 were applied retrospectively.